dgelessus/NAGUS/docs/uru/game_server.rst

      Element count of the following receiver array.
    * **Receivers:** Variable-length array of 4-byte unsigned ints, each a KI number of an avatar that should receive this message.
+     Note that this is independent of the wrapped ``plMessage``'s list of receiver keys --- in fact,
+     the latter is usually empty for directed messages.

+   Behaves like its superclass :cpp:class:`plNetMsgGameMessage`, except that the server only forwards it to the specified list of receivers, not all avatars in the age instance.
+   The wrapped ``plMessage`` should be an instance of ``pfKIMsg``, ``plCCRCommunicationMsg``, ``plAvatarInputStateMsg``, ``plInputIfaceMgrMsg``, or ``plNotifyMsg``.

+   By default,
+   the message is only forwarded to receivers that are in the same age instance as the sender.
+   If the :cpp:enumerator:`~plNetMessage::BitVectorFlags::kInterAgeRouting` flag is set, it's also forwarded to receivers in other age instances.
+   MOSS and DIRTSAND ignore this flag though and always forward the message to all receivers, regardless of which age instance they're in.

+   DIRTSAND ignores the :cpp:enumerator:`~plNetMessage::BitVectorFlags::kEchoBackToSender` for directed messages and instead repeats the message back if and only if the sender's KI number is in the list of receivers.

+   The :cpp:enumerator:`~plNetMessage::BitVectorFlags::kRouteToAllPlayers` flag shouldn't be used with directed messages.

 :cpp:class:`plNetMsgLoadClone`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^